 The next development vector for SaaS startups is inter-connection.
 In a few years, businesses are likely to be integrated – users will freely transfer data from multiple SaaS, creating a universal working environment.

 SaaS CRM startups

 CRM systems have been available on a subscription basis for quite a while.
-According to Gartner, SaaS spending accounts for about 75% of overall CRM’s market.
+According to Gartner, SaaS spending accounts for about 75% of the overall CRM market.
 Subscription-based platforms appeal to clients with their low-risk policies, quick deployment options, availability, and mobility.
 All data on customer relations, sales, marketing is stored on the Cloud server and can be accessed anytime and from any device.

-CRM SaaS business mostly targets small businesses – their limited functionality can’t deliver the needs of big corporations – but there are premium plans for bigger companies as well.
+CRM SaaS business mostly targets small companies – their limited functionality can’t deliver the needs of big corporations – but there are premium plans for bigger companies as well.
 In the future, big companies will likely transfer to subscription-based CRM solutions, too – it’s the most prominent solution on the market right now.

 SaaS business model’s main advantage is a low entrance barrier.
 Small teams, consisting of one or two members, can build, deploy, and promote a micro-SaaS platform, and create a decent revenue stream.

 Micro-SaaS platforms are products that cover a very narrow niche, allowing them to perform a very specific task – email marketing optimization, keyword analysis for SEO, etc. Sometimes, they are available on the website or can be downloaded as add-ons to existing bigger SaaS.
 One of the common software startup ideas is a browser extension – the mini-solution is integrated directly into the browser’s functionality.